Saturday, August 31, 2019

 His innovations--which later became commonplace in Modern Orthodox synagogues--included English language sermons and cultural programs, some of which might shock traditional congregants, like dances.

-The dedication took plat on April 30, 1938.
+The dedication took place on April 30, 1938.
 The New York Post reported "West End Institutional Synagogue today takes over [the] building at 120 West Seventy-sixth Street, which has been called 'the handsomest and most imposing church structure erected by Methodists in New York.'"
 Along with Rabbi Goldstein, the speakers included lawyer and politician Charles H. Tuttle, Congressman Bruce Fairchild Barton, and entertainer Eddie Cantor.
 A dinner-dance followed at the Waldorf-Astoria.

 The congregation took over the building at a time of international upheaval and danger.
 Rabbi Goldstein's first Rosh Hashanah sermon here addressed the imminent threat of war.
 "We are facing war because we have warred against God's law," he declared.